PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Uncertainty of the Power Spectrum in simulations with fixed-and-matched initial conditions

-For the three lightest bins, there are no haloes in the fast mocks since the mass resolution is not high enough to resolve them.
-In the case of the two most massive bins, although we are able to recover the clustering, we can not recover simultaneously the abundances.
-This is associated to the differences in the mass and bias functions due to the distinct halo finders used (see \autoref{fig:2_halo_mass_function}).
-In addition, the power spectra for the 3 most massive bins in the \textsc{PNG-UNITsims} are very noisy since the number density is very low $(n<10^{-5} \, h^3 \, {\rm Mpc}^{-3})$.
+There are no halos in the fast mocks for the three lowest-mass bins since the mass resolution is not high enough to resolve them.
+In the case of the two most massive bins, although we can recover the clustering, we cannot simultaneously recover the abundance.
+This problem is associated with the mass and bias function differences due to the distinct halo finders used (see \autoref{fig:2_halo_mass_function}).
+In addition, the power spectra for the three most massive bins in the \textsc{PNG-UNIT} are very noisy since the number density is very low $(n<10^{-5} \, h^3 \, {\rm Mpc}^{-3})$.

-\subsection{Variance estimation from fast mocks for \textit{Fixed} simulations}
+\subsection{Variance estimation from fast mocks for fixed simulations}

 We focus now on the computation of the covariance matrix for the power spectrum.
 In the linear regime, the covariance matrix can be assumed to be nearly diagonal.
 Therefore, the expected variance for a Gaussian density field can be computed following the expression \citep{Feldman_1994}: